fylgja/site/src/components/stylelint-config/index.md

 ### LESS

-We have super small config to unset some rules, that conflict with the LESS naming.
+We have a super small config to unset some rules, that conflict with the LESS naming.

 ```json